Menu Close

 For Health Professionals

-Independent Health Professionals roster
+Independent health professionals roster

 There is no rule or regulation limiting the amount that health professionals can charge for providing the Civil Resolution Tribunal (CRT) with an independent medical examination (IME) report in motor vehicle injury disputes.